 - Project execution

-This phase is where the project team start to create deliverables and attempt to achieve the objectives set out in the project plan.
+This phase is where the project team start to create deliverables and attempts to achieve the objectives set out in the project plan.
 Processes are implemented, resources are allocated, and tasks are assigned.

 - Project monitoring and controlling